-The Artists in the show hail from Canada, The U.S., Hong Kong, South Korea, Russia, Australia, Japan, The Netherlands, Greece, Italy and France.
+The Artists in the show hail from Canada, The U.S., Hong Kong, South Korea, Russia, China, Australia, Japan, The Netherlands, Greece, Italy and France.

 Since there are over 130 works from 30 global artists in the show, the pics below represent only a very small sample from this comprehensive and most ambitious exhibition.

 With Special Thanks to the Museum's Exhibition Director, Mr. Frank Yoo, liaison and translator for his tireless and invaluable aid.

 I'll be posting many pictures of all of the works in the show soon on my Flickr page